A service is one or more processes handling a common task. These processes operate as a tightly-coupled whole.

 Each of these would be a service.

-The support and store services would both likely have a web process and a Lightbus process each.
-The image resizing service would likely have a Lightbus process only.
+The store service would have a web process and a Lightbus process.
+The image resizing service & and price monitoring services would each likely have a Lightbus process only.

-A simple lightbus deployment could look something like this:
+A simple lightbus deployment could therefore look something like this: